Research Proves Money Can't Buy Happiness

 For example, if generosity is something that you think would be something that you think would be nice to have more of in your relationship, you might want to look for opportunities to be more giving in your life.
 Don't limit your gifts to material items, but be more willing to give your time, and attention to your partner in an effort to make his or her life easier, more enjoyable, or more fulfilling.If you'd like to have a high level of trust in your relationship, look for opportunities to make yourself more trustworthy by holding a higher standard to respectfulness and integrity.If you really value honesty, make a decision to be truthful and raise your standard of truthfulness in your life to a higher level.
 If you want to have the most trusting marriage you can have, become the most trustworthy person that you can be.

 Keep all of your agreements.
 Don’t make excuses to justify any lapses that occur and accept responsibility for your actions.

-If you think that your relationships can't possibly be any better than it currently is, check in with your partner to see what he or she thinks either or both of you could do that could might further enhance the quality of your partnership.
+If you think that your relationship can't possibly be any better than it currently is, check-in with your partner to see what he or she thinks either or both of you could do that could might further enhance the quality of your partnership.

 Many couples make the decision to marry while they are still in the throes of infatuation, which can be a time in which it seems literally inconceivable that either one of us could ever feel anything but love and adoration to the other.
 In the long run, this turns out to be rarely the case, very rarely.